SanguPackage/Script/readme.md

 Support
 -------

-**Servers**

-Currently only the .nl Tribal Wars server is supported.
-There is a `trans` JS object that should make it (relatively) easy to make the script work on DE worlds aswell.
-The use of Greasemonkey is (last time I checked) not allowed on any other server, so NL and DE are the only ones translations can be added for.

-**Worlds**

-Currently all NL worlds are supported.

-**Browsers**
+The Sangu Package supports all TribalWars.nl worlds.

-All features should work in the latest versions of Opera, FireFox and Chrome.
+All features should work on the latest versions of Opera, FireFox and Chrome.

 Code
 ----